MichaelCurrin/dev-cheatsheets/cheatsheets/ruby/shell.md

-# Ruby
+---
+title: Shell
+description: Run shell commands from Ruby scripts
+---

 See [mentalized.net/journal/2010/03/08/5-ways-to-run-commands-from-ruby](https://mentalized.net/journal/2010/03/08/5-ways-to-run-commands-from-ruby/)

-## Back ticks
+## Using backticks

-This is the easiest way in Ruby and compared to other programming languages.
-No imports needed.
+This is the easiest way to run shell commands in Ruby.

 ```ruby
 `COMMAND`